ngs-doo/TemplaterExamples/Intermediate/WordTables/Readme.md

 How DataTable/ResultSet can be used in Word.
 Header metadata.

-Two basic ways to use a single DataTable/ResultSet.
-When column count is unknown and when column count is known.
+Two basic ways to use a single DataTable/ResultSet: when column count is unknown and when column count is known.
 Templater will respect the width of the table.
 When column count is know detailed style can be applied to it.

 ### Dynamic resize